Data Plane Audit Logs

 Audit Log Formats

-The first line of a log file describes the reason/action that resulted in the creation of a new log file:
+The first line of a log file has a unique schema that describes the event or action that resulted in the creation of a new log file.
+It has the following schema:

 Field